 Continue reading “Low-Carb Mini Double Chocolate Muffins”

-Delicious, sweet and soft, these muffins are super simple to make and are a perfect “healthier” dessert option!
+Delicious, sweet and soft, these Low Carb Apple Cinnamon Muffins are super simple to make and are a perfect “healthier” dessert option!

 Dessert for breakfast is kinda my thing if you haven’t noticed…

 Thankfully these muffins are packed with healthy fats, micronutrients and fibre that will keep you full for hours!
 A muffin with a cup of bullet-proof coffee has become my new go-to breakfast!

 These are super easy to make and freeze well for an easy make-ahead breakfast or snack!